 Rail replacement services will also operate from Newbury to Didcot, where there will be additional parking available at Didcot Town Football Club for customers who choose to drive there.
 Didcot Station car park is currently significantly reduced due to the construction of a multi storey car park but the Football Club is within walking distance of the station and there will also be a complimentary shuttle bus every 15 minutes between the Football Club and the station.

 Parking at some of the stations along the line will be reduced during the closures to allow Network Rail to store equipment and supplies and to allow space for the replacement rail buses.
 Details are on the GWR website.
-In addition, Network Rail’s works at Reading Station’s multi-storey car park are still ongoing and means that this is closed to all except season ticket holders and station staff while maintenance work takes place to the top two levels.
-Other drivers are advised to park elsewhere.
+Network Rail’s works at Reading Station’s multi-storey car park have now been completed and the car park is fully open once again.

 GWR and Network Rail assure me that there is now a communications plan in place and I hope you will find information clearly displayed in our local stations and on social media and GWR’s website but if you need any further details please contact me on email@example.com.